JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 1.md

 ## Question # 4

 1. If a user program needs to perform I/O, it needs to trap the OS via a system call that transfers control to the kernel.
 The kernel performs I/O on behalf of the user program.
 However, systems calls have added overheads, which can slow down the entire system.
 In that case, why not let user processes perform I/O directly, without going through the kernel?
-    - The main reason why things are performed through the kernel and not directly via the I/O device is mainly due to security.
+    - The main reason why things are performed through the kernel and not directly via the  user processes because that would be a security issue.
+Instead, supervision via a mode bit allows for the kernel space to be entered for short and monitored periods of time.
+On top of this, certain actions (errors, either malicious or unintentional) should not be granted to the user unless authorized.
 2. Consider a computer running in the user mode.
 It will switch to the monitor mode whenever an interrupt or trap occurs, jumping to the address determined from the interrupt vector.
     1.  (a)  A smart, but malicious, user took advantage of a certain serious loophole in the computer's protection mechanism, by which he could make run his own user program in the monitor mode!
 This can cause disastrous effects.
 What could have he possibly done to achieve this?
 What disastrous effects could it cause?
+        - yielding and intering monitor mode?
+Creating several threads and yielding to a different thread - executing in monitor mode?
     2.  (b)  Suggest a remedy for the loophole.

 ## Question # 5